hiram3512/HiSocket/README.md

 ### Details
 - Tcp and Udp are all use async connection in main thread(avoid thread blocking).
-- High-performance buffer avoid memory allocation every time, and reduce garbage collection.[Circular_buffer](https://en.wikipedia.org/wiki/Circular_buffer)
+- Using [Circular_buffer](https://en.wikipedia.org/wiki/Circular_buffer) to avoid memory allocation every time, and reduce garbage collection.
 - You can get current connect state and message by adding listener of event.
 - If you use Tcp socket, you should implement IPackage interface to pack or unpack message.
 - If you use Udp socket, you should declaring buffer size.